Electrostatic field-driven supercurrent suppression in ionic-gated metallic Josephson nanotransistors

 Since the discovery of superconductivity, the impact of electrostatic fields on metallic superconductors is an open issue.
 Seminal experiments showed modulations of the superconducting critical temperature ($T_C$) and normal-state resistance ($R_N$) in tin and indium films \cite{Glover1960,Stadler1965} by conventional charge accumulation/depletion.
-Recently, gate voltage ($V_g$) induced \textit{bipolar} full supercurrent suppression was demonstrated via conventional solid gating in several metallic superconducting nanostructures, such as wires \cite{DeSimoni2018}, constriction Josephson junctions \cite{Paolucci2018}, and proximitized normal metals \cite{DeSimoni2019}.
+Recently, gate voltage ($V_g$) induced \textit{bipolar} full supercurrent suppression was demonstrated via conventional solid gating in several metallic superconducting nanostructures, such as wires \cite{DeSimoni2018,Orus2021}, constriction Josephson junctions \cite{Paolucci2018}, and proximitized normal metals \cite{DeSimoni2019}.
 Similar results were obtained also on suspended \cite{Rocci2020} and epitaxial \cite{Elalaily2021} superconducting metal layers grown on semiconductor nanowires.
-Differently from charge accumulation/depletion, this gating effect seems to influence as well the phase of the Cooper pairs condensate \cite{Paolucci2019_2,Puglia2020,DeSimoni2021} without apparent impact on $T_C$ and $R_N$ \cite{Paolucci2019}, thereby suggesting a non-trivial interaction between electrostatic fields and superconductivity.
-Yet, subsequent works attempted to explain the critical current ($I_C$) suppression in terms of overheating due to quasiparticle injection into the transistor channel \cite{Ritter2021,Catto2021}, cold electron field-emission either from the gate electrode or the channel \cite{Golokolenov2021,Alegria2021} and non-equilibrium phonon-mediated interaction \cite{Ritter2021_2}, although with clear inability to reconcile together all previous experimental evidences.
-Moreover, quasiparticle overheating by itself is not able to account for the $\sim 30\%$ enhancement of the critical current observed in NbN nanobridges subject to conventional gating \cite{Rocci2021}.
+Differently from charge accumulation/depletion, this gating effect seems also to influence the phase of the Cooper pairs condensate \cite{Paolucci2019_2,Puglia2020,DeSimoni2021} without apparent impact on $T_C$ and $R_N$ \cite{Paolucci2019}, thereby suggesting a non-trivial interaction between electrostatic fields and superconductivity.
+Yet, subsequent works showed gate induced critical current ($I_C$) suppression in metallic superconductor nanostructures explained in terms of overheating due to quasiparticle injection into the transistor channel \cite{Ritter2021,Catto2021}, cold electron field-emission either from the gate electrode or the channel \cite{Golokolenov2021,Alegria2021} and non-equilibrium phonon-mediated interaction \cite{Ritter2021_2}.
+Differently, a recent experiment attributed the supercurrent suppression to current injection from the gate electrode inducing large energy fluctuations without any overheating \cite{Basset2021}.
+Despite quasiparticle injection can account for the critical current suppression, all these works are clearly unable to reconcile together all previous experimental evidences.
+Moreover, any mechanism that only destroys superconductivity is not able to account for the $\sim 30\%$ enhancement of the critical current observed in NbN nanobridges subject to conventional gating \cite{Rocci2021}.
 Therefore, the microscopic origin of this phenomenon is still unknown and under a strong scientific debate.
 Beyond the profound relevance for fundamental science, electric field control of supercurrents in metallic superconductors would enable the implementation of a groundbreaking low-dissipation and energy-efficient superconducting electronics.